A subsidiary of Chemical Financial Corporation

 Jason earned his degree in finance and economics from Lake Superior State University and has his MBA from the Eli Broad Graduate School of Management at Michigan State University.
 Jason is the Treasurer for the Father Fred Foundation and member of the Michigan Historic Preservation Network’s (MHPN) Preservation Incentives Committee.

 Emily started her banking career in 2012 and was also a member of the company’s Professional Development Program.
 Since then, she has contributed in many diverse departments throughout the organization which has strengthened her relational, critical analysis, and strategic thinking skills.
 This unique background allows her to effectively underwrite loans and tax credit investments, as well as provide quality asset management.

 Emily earned her business degree, double majoring in finance and operations management, from Grand Valley State University, where she is currently pursuing her MSA.
-Emily is also a board member of New Development Corporation.
+Emily is also the Treasurer of New Development Corporation.

 Sadie started her banking career in 2011 when she joined the company’s Professional Development Program at Lake Michigan Financial Corporation.
 Drawing on her experience in commercial real estate underwriting and structuring, she is able to work with clients through unique structures to allow complex real estate projects become a reality.

 Sadie earned her finance degree and MBA from Grand Valley State University.
 She serves on the Board of Directors for Artists Creating Together and on the Finance Committee for Dwelling Place of Grand Rapids.